The different levels of competition and which squad(s) they are most suitable for are explained below.

 Club development time trial

-The development time trials are very informal development meets run internally by the club and are a must for all TaSK swimmers.
+The development time trials are very informal development meets run internally by the club and are a must for all Tier 4,5 and 6 swimmers.
 This is one of the only meets where your child is guaranteed to get to swim, regardless of age, ability or speed.
 They introduce your child to competitive swimming in a known environment and are also a good improvement indicator for coaches and parents, as we aim to hold a development time trial every term.
 They are also a means of swimmers attaining times for each event to enable them to gain entry into external licensed meets.
+The coaches and any officials present can also use this as an opportunity to point and and correct errors that may get swimmers disqualified at external meets.

 Novice Meets, Development Galas, Unaccredited Time Trials